chef-boneyard/chef-web-docs-2016/step_resource/step_resource_directory_set_permissions_with_variable.rst

 ..
 This is an included how-to.

-The following example shows how read/write/execute permissions can be set using a variable named ``user_home`` and then for owners and groups on any matching node:
+The following example shows how read/write/execute permissions can be set using a variable named ``user_home``, and then for owners and groups on any matching node:

 .. code-block:: ruby